Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Introduction

 Reaction--diffusion equations arise in many branches of applied science such as biology and chemistry (see e.g.\ \cite{R84_global,P10_survey} and the references therein).
 A major challenge in the study of such equations is the presence of commonly superlinear source terms.
 Even in presence of dissipation of mass, which is sufficient to show global existence in the ODE case, blow--up in finite time of \emph{strong} solutions may occur, see \cite{PS97_blow_up} or \cite[Theorems 4.1 and 4.2]{P10_survey}.
 In addition, for many problems of practical interests, such as reversible chemical reactions (see Subsection \ref{ss:chemical_reactions} below), existence of global unique \emph{strong} solutions is still an open problem.
 However, this is only a first example, see also \cite[Section 7, Problem 1]{P10_survey} for further comments.

 In this paper we show that suitable stochastic perturbations of reaction--diffusion equations improve this situation considerably.
-More precisely, we show delayed blow-up and enhanced diffusion phenomena for reaction-diffusion equations with transport noise and periodic boundary condition:
+More precisely, we show delayed blow-up phenomena for reaction-diffusion equations with transport noise and periodic boundary condition: